 The Thesiger-Oman International Fellowships offer awards of £8,000 for geographical research in the physical or human dimensions of arid and semi-arid environments.

-The Thesiger-Oman International Fellowships offer awards of £8,000 to post-doctoral researchers with an outstanding research proposal to advance geographical knowledge, involving fieldwork in an arid or semi-arid environment.
+The Thesiger-Oman International Fellowships offer two awards annually of £8,000 to post-doctoral researchers to advance geographical knowledge, involving fieldwork, in an arid or semi-arid environment.
 Preference will be given to research in the Middle East and other areas visited by Sir Wilfred Thesiger.
-Two awards are available each year; for projects with a focus on human and physical geography respectively.
-These awards are supported by His Majesty Qaboos bin Said al Said, Sultan of Oman, as a memorial to Thesiger.
+One award is given for human and one for physical geography.
+These awards were founded with the support of the late Sultan of Oman, Qaboos bin Said al-Said as a memorial to Thesiger.

 Applicants must be Fellows or members of the Society with at least three years' post-doctoral experience.
 The Fellowships are open to applicants of any nation.
 Individuals or groups may apply for this award.

 Deadline: 23 November